LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 University Libraries is developing a new collections strategy in response to increasingly inflated journal and database subscription fees as well as forecasted university-wide funding adjustments.

 GVSU is not alone in this situation.
 In the traditional publishing system, authors submit their work to journals for review; if it is accepted, the journal publishes the work at minimal—or no—cost to the author.
 Rarely are authors and editors compensated for this work.
 However, access to those same journals is then sold for thousands of dollars to institutions like GVSU.
-Content providers exploit the labor of researchers to cash in on systems of access and prestige, selling subscriptions to highly-regarded journals at prices that outpace inflation on any other consumer good, without regard for the impact paywalls have on the academic community.
+Content providers exploit the labor of researchers to cash in on systems of convenience and prestige, selling subscriptions to highly-regarded journals at prices that outpace inflation on any other consumer good, without regard for the impact paywalls have on the academic community.

-This inflationary trend affects 90% of library resources, which are subscription based.
+This trend affects 90% of library resources, which are subscription based.
 With a flat library collections base budget for several years, the inflationary increases have led to higher expenditures for the library to provide the same level of coverage.
 In past years, we have been able to offset this increase by using other areas of the budget.
 In light of the growing size of the deficit, and the campus budget cuts, this is no longer a sustainable approach.

 Beyond Grand Valley